Does Magnesium Help Migraines?

 If you are taking a magnesium supplement for migraine prevention, you might also experience other benefits.
 The Nutritional Magnesium Association states that magnesium supplements can reduce other PMS symptoms, such as mood swings, depression, irritability, anxiety, breast tenderness, bloating, fluid retention, poor sleep quality, and sugar cravings.

 Researchers conclude that magnesium has an effect on estrogen and progesterone levels in the body.
-When hormones are stabilized, serotonin is increased and patients’ moods are improved; so taking a magnesium supplement to prevent migraines can promote overall well-being.
+When hormones are stabilized, serotonin is increased and patients’ moods are improved; so taking a magnesium supplement to prevent migraines may promote overall well-being.

 Magnesium and Headaches During Pregnancy